- 1kg Jersey Royal new potatoes

 Prep: 30 mins| Cook: 1 hr 10 mins

 1. Preheat your oven to 200°C/180°C/Gas 6.
-Scrub the potatoes, then chop them into 2–3cm-thick chunks (no need to peel unless you prefer to).
-Tumble on to a large baking tray (or 2 medium baking trays) and drizzle over 2 tbsp oil.
+Scrub the Jersey Royals (no need to peel) then chop into 2–3cm chunks.
+Tumble into a large baking tray (or 2 medium ones) and drizzle over 2 tbsp oil.
 Season with plenty of salt and pepper and toss to coat.
-Slide into the oven to roast for 30 mins.
+Roast for 30 mins.

-5. Fill and boil the kettle.
-Finely chop the spinach or chard.
-Pop it into a large colander or sieve.
-Pour over the hot water from the kettle to slightly wilt it.
+4. Meanwhile, fill and boil the kettle.
+Pop the spinach into a large colander or sieve set in the sink or over a large bowl.
+Pour over the hot water to slightly wilt the spinach.
 Leave to cool, then squeeze out as much water as possible.
-Finely chop the wild garlic leaves.
+Finely chop the wild garlic and set aside.